laradji/zabbix/README.md

 ## proxy\_source

 Downloads and installs the Zabbix Proxy component from source.
+Once installed the recipe will proceed to register the proxy with the main Zabbix server (if it can find it).

-As mentioned in the attributes above you can control the installation with the following attributes
+As mentioned in the attributes description above you can control the installation with the following attributes

     node['zabbix']['server']['version']
     node['zabbix']['server']['version']